mathisnozais/BEX/01_BulkRNA_preprocessing/README.md

 ### Run the preprocessing

-We made a script that briefly will perform a first step of xxx `Trimmomatic`, mapping will be performed with `Hisat2` and the gene count will be performed with `featureCounts`.
+We made a script that briefly will perform all the preprocessing step from Qc and `Trimmomatic`, to the mapping that will be performed with `Hisat2` and the gene count that will be performed with `featureCounts`.

 > [!Important]
 > Do not modify any folder name or rawdata files, it will mess up the automated detection of samples.